clear-code/typical-reply/README.md

 For example, assume that you are going to add a new "Awesome!" button.

  1. Define the internal type name.
 Now I use `awesome`.
  2. Define name of the reply type.
-It must be defined as a string preference, like:
+It must be defined as a object in an array under the key "buttons" in the managed storage for WebExtensions, like:

-    Managed storage for WebExtensions:

         "buttons": [
           {